Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 {% endhighlight %}

-# Element-wise multiplication and division and scalar multiplication
+# Element-wise multiplication/division and scalar multiplication
 <div style="text-align: justify">
 <p>Just what it sounds like.
 We will use $\odot$ and $\oslash$ to denote these
 two operations:</p>